Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 Both were accepted, the one at McCombs, the other at Kelley.

 On the other hand, a developer client who was just establishing himself as a part-time entrepreneur decided to take his chances and apply to Kellogg without a test score at the height of the application rush in Round 2.
-He was ultimately denied, and is currently studying for his test before reapplying this year.
+He was ultimately denied, and had to complete his test before reapplying.

-We all learned a lot from 2020.
+We have all learned a lot about the value of having a good GMAT score.
 Although some business schools took the GMAT exam out of the equation, the result actually ended up proving the true importance of standardized testing in the admissions process.
-The "test-optional" route is a self-limiting, risky choice for most North American applicants and a real option only for those who are truly disadvantaged.
+The test-optional and test-waiver route is a self-limiting, risky choice for most North American applicants and a real option only for those who are truly disadvantaged.
+A better strategy is to take your GMAT preparation seriously and land a high GMAT score early, so that you can focus instead on manuevering your way into an excellent business school.

 *2020 Application Trends Survey by GMAC: 325 schools offering 525 MBA programs participated in the survey – 204 schools were based in the United States, representing 372 MBA programs.